nickandersonr/schedule/README.md

 Weekly Goals:

+* Design a full-stack app
+* Understand and create Models, Views, and Controllers
+* Use Sass to DRY out and improve CSS
 * Understand and create a user model with authentication
 * Build a personal full-stack Javascript App from scratch